Sravan-Gogineni/Sravan-Gogineni/README.md

 ---

-# Hi, I'm Sravanchowdary Gogineni 👋
+# Hi, I'm Sravan Chowdary Gogineni 👋

 I'm a **Data Science graduate student** with a focus on **data engineering**, **cloud technologies**, and **data-driven decision-making**.
 My passion lies in leveraging data to solve real-world problems, optimize processes, and drive impactful insights.
 Through a blend of analytical, engineering, and problem-solving skills, I aim to contribute to innovative solutions and organizational success.